 '''

-public interface View {
+trait View {

-public void attachToModel (Model m);
+def attachToModel (m:Model):Unit

-public void update (Visible vis);
+def update (vis:Visible):Unit

-public void win ();
+def win ():Unit

 }

 '''

 A view, just like a controller, can be attached to a model (and for the same reasons), and it can updated (to display the current position of the player and presumably what he or she sees), or it can be told that the game is won, in order to congratulate the player.
 To ensure that the update does not depend too much on the details of the implementation of the model, we use an interface Visible to abstract away the information that the model sends to the view about what the player sees.
-For simplicity, I defined Visible to be a set of predicates that lets the view ask about what openings are visible in the current square (to the left, to the right, to the front), which openings are visible one square in front of the player, if visible (to the front left, to the front right, to the front front), and one square beyond, if visible (to the front left, to the front right, to the front front front front).
+For simplicity, I defined Visible to be a set of predicates that lets the view ask about what openings are visible in the current square (to the left, to the right, to the front), which openings are visible one square in front of the player, if visible (to the front left, to the front right, to the front front), and one square beyond, if visible (to the front left, to the front front right, to the front front front).
 The view can also query for whether the square in front or the one beyond is a winning square.